×

 If you are thinking about moving to Ghent, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Ghent can vary greatly depending on the type and location of the property.
 For instance, the price for a one-bedroom apartment in the city center may be around €700 to €900 per month, while the same kind of apartment outside the city center could cost approximately €600 to €800 per month.
 If you're looking to buy property, the average price for an apartment in Ghent is around €250,000 to €300,000.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat living in Ghent, Belgium.
+However, these prices can fluctuate based on market conditions and other factors," said one expat in Ghent.

 What should I bring when moving to Ghent?